 Dosage is based on the product you are taking and on your age, medical condition, and response to treatment.
 Do not increase your dose or take this drug more often than directed.

 If you are using a liquid form, carefully measure your prescribed dose using a medication-measuring device or spoon.
 Do not use a household spoon because you may not get the correct dose.
 If your liquid form is a suspension, shake the bottle well before each dose.

 Swallow extended-release capsules whole.
 Do not crush or chew extended-release capsules or tablets.
 Doing so can release all of the drug at once, increasing the risk of side effects.
 Also, do not split extended-release tablets unless they have a score line and your doctor or pharmacist tells you to do so.
 Swallow the whole or split tablet without crushing or chewing.

 Chewable forms of this medication should be chewed thoroughly before swallowing.

 Caffeine can increase the side effects of this medication.
 Avoid drinking large amounts of beverages containing caffeine (coffee, tea, colas), eating large amounts of chocolate, or taking nonprescription products that contain caffeine.

-Tell your doctor if your condition is accompanied by fever, severe sore throat, rash, persistent headache, or if it persists, returns, or worsens after 7 days.
+Tell your doctor if your condition is accompanied by headache that doesn't go away, fever, severe sore throat, rash, or if it lasts, returns, or gets worse after 7 days.
 These may be signs of a serious medical problem.